 The first ever Kennesaw State Owl Creed Week, which debuted in 2018, resulted in over 25 programs, offered collectively by over 20 KSU offices, and 1,310 people coming into contact with the Owl Creed!
 The highlights of 2018 Owl Creed Week included the commemoration of the 20th anniversary of the drafting of the Creed by the KSU Student Human Relations Task Force.

-The success and impact of last year’s events has prompted a tradition of affirming these values through engagement in thought-provoking and hand’s-on activities (such as panels, open houses, workshops, service opportunities, and tabling) to be hosted by our campus academic and administrative departments, as well as student organizations!
+January 2022 marks the fifth year of Kennesaw State’s Owl Creed Week!!!
+Student Advocacy invites all members of the campus community to commemorate the fifth year of this tradition of affirming the Creed values through engagement in thought-provoking and hand’s-on activities (such as panels, open houses, workshops, service opportunities, and tabling)!
 Please join Student Advocacy, under the Division of Student Affairs, in providing the KSU community with opportunities to promote and apply the five action-oriented tenets of the Kennesaw State Owl Creed:

 - Personal and Academic Excellence

 - Encourage Unity

 - Remain Faithful to Ideas/Determine Threatening Behavior

 - Develop an Academic and Social Community That is Civilized, Rewarding, and Dynamic

 Our intended learning outcomes for Owl Creed Week are inspired by the Social Change Model (SCM) (HERI, 1996) as our theoretical framework for educating students about the Owl Creed.
 The SCM was designed by educations to specifically help college students "to promote deeper self-knowledge of one’s values, talents and interests, helping students to answer questions about who they are, what they stand for, and the depth of their capacity to engage with others collaboratively to facilitate positive social change" (Dooley & Shellogg, 2006, p.
 21).